Hooker’s 3 TD passes lead Hokies past Rhode Island, 34-17

 Hooker hit Damon Hazleton from nine and 37 yards in the first half and Dalton Keene from three yards after the Rams pulled to within 17-14 in the third quarter.
 The Hooker-to-Hazleton connection almost teamed up for a third first-half score, but Hazleton dropped what looked like a sure 71-yard scoring pass before halftime.
 His scoring toss to Keene was his fourth to the tight end in the past two games.

+“The biggest thing is that he’s taken care of the football in both starts,” coach Justin Fuente said.

-Virginia Tech (4-2) won its second in a row, but without showing the firepower that marked a 42-35 victory at Miami a week ago in Hooker’s first start.
-The Hokies were stopped on three consecutive runs after having a first down at the Rams’ 5 yard-line on their opening possession, having to settle for a field goal, and need a 75-yard scoring drive early in the final quarter to get some insurance points.
+Virginia Tech (4-2) won its second in a row, but without showing the firepower that marked the victory at Miami a week ago.

+The Hokies were stopped on three consecutive runs after having a first down at the Rams’ 5 yard-line on their opening possession, having to settle for a field goal, and needed a 75-yard scoring drive early in the final quarter to get some insurance points.

+The Rams (1-5) fell to 1-18 against Football Bowl Subdivision schools, but not before putting a scare into the crowd at Lane Stadium.

+“We came out and did exactly what we needed to do,” Rams coach Jim Fleming said.

 A scoring run by Deshawn McClease pushed the margin to 14 points.
 Brian Johnson kicked a pair of 22-yard field goals.